cmccarthy15/domain-practice-lv1/DiagramPlan.md

 In this file you'll see one way you could have drawn this out.
 Some of our methods might be called different things; that's fine!
 Check against what your group drew; where there elements in the solution you didnt cover?
 Anything that is unclear?

 ![ERD_example](erd_example.png)
+typo above: AnimalToxin class method should be AnimalToxin.all

 ## Your Instructions
 Inside of `all_classes.rb`, write the basics of each class.
 You are essentially converting your plan from the first part into code!
 This should include...